nicoRomeroCuruchet/DynamicProgramming/README.md

 # Normalize VF vs Number of iterations

-The evolution of the value function as a function of the number of iterations of the algorithm:
+The evolution of the value function  for the mountain car as a function of the number of iterations of the algorithm:

 <p align="center">
  <img src="gifs/2D_VF.gif" width="400" height="300" />
  <img src="gifs/3D_VF.gif" width="400" height="300" />
 </p>

-Evolution of the value function for the mountain car.

 # Installation and Setting
 - Create Conda environment with dependencies